Custom App

 Copy

-Now that your model is Nextmvified, you can push your model to the Nextmv Cloud.
+Now that your model is Nextmvified, you can push your model to your Nextmv account as an app.

 Now, you can visit the Nextmv Console.
 Click into your apps icon on the left, and select your app.
 From your appโ€™s main details view, click the Run app button.
 This will load an empty user interface for adding the input and configuration for your run.